Best Portable Air Conditioner UK 2026: Tested & Compared

 Check price on Amazon

-Buy this if: you need to cool a room over 25 m², or you want heating too.
+Buy this if: you need to cool a large living room, open-plan space, or converted loft.

 Premium (£500+)